 Heirloom Artisan & Couturier

 With 17 years of experience in custom dressmaking and fine tailoring, my work is shaped by a foundation of classical training and years of hands-on craft.
-I studied fashion and couture technique in Paris before apprenticing under master tailors in New York City, where I honed my skill in precise construction, impeccable fit, and the quiet power of detail.
+After fashion design school, I studied at the Paris Fashion Institute before apprenticing under master tailors in New York City, where I honed my skill in precise construction, impeccable fit, and the joy of delicate details.

-What began in the corner of a Brooklyn apartment has evolved into an atelier practice rooted in care, intuition, and soul.
-My aesthetic leans timeless—drawing from vintage couture, surface design, and the artistry of natural fabrics—while every piece is shaped in response to the individual.
-I believe clothing should be an extension of the wearer: thoughtful, personal, and never rushed.
+What began in the corner of a Brooklyn apartment has evolved into an atelier practice rooted in care, intuition, and craftsmanship.
+My aesthetic leans timeless—drawing from vintage couture, surface design, and the comfort of natural fabrics—while every piece is shaped in response to the individual.
+I believe clothing should be an extension of the wearer: thoughtful, personal, and original.
+I approach each new piece as an opportunity to further my craft, and every new client as a lovely new friend.

 xx Diana